Mirah

-Mirah (born Mirah Yom Tov Zeitlyn) is an American musician and songwriter based in Brooklyn, New York.
+Mirah (born Mirah Yom Tov Zeitlyn) (born September 17, 1974) is an American musician and songwriter based in Brooklyn, New York.
 After getting her start in the music scene of Olympia, Washington, in the late 1990s, she released a number of well-received solo albums on K Records, including You Think It's Like This but Really It's Like This (2000) and Advisory Committee (2002).
 Her 2009 album (a)spera peaked on the Billboard Top Heatseekers chart at No. 46, while her 2011 collaborative album Thao + Mirah peaked at No. 7.

 She has released eleven full-length solo and collaborative recordings, numerous EP's and 7" vinyl records, and has contributed tracks to a wide variety of compilations.
 Mirah has collaborated with artists such as Phil Elverum of The Microphones, Tune-Yards, Susie Ibarra, Jherek Bischoff and Thao Nguyen.

 Her style encompasses indie pop, acoustic, and experimental pop.
 According to The Rumpus in 2011, "Mirah's early records...are DIY mini-masterpieces that express a punk sensibility through broken drum machines, reverb-drenched guitars and ukulele.
 Her more recent albums...are mature, complex and immaculately-produced."

 On July 31, 2020, Mirah released a 20 Year Anniversary Reissue of her germinal album, You Think It's Like This But Really It's Like This via Double Double Whammy.
 The double LP reissue includes a remastered version of the record as well as a tribute to the album that features covers by Mount Eerie, Half Waif, Hand Habits, Palehound, Shamir, Sad13 (Sadie Dupuis), Allison Crutchfield (of Swearin') and more.
 The Fader premiered the reissue record and wrote, "the LP established Mirah as one of the smartest and most exciting young artists in America.
 It also went on to inspire a new generation of indie musicians, drawn in by Mirah’s deft and introspective songwriting..."